Dashlane Reviews& Product Details

 Simply go to the login page for a website or service and sign in to your account.
 Dashlane displays a notice after submitting the form, offering to save your credentials.
-It successfully collected credentials on both one-page login pages, such as Vimeo and Twitch, and more complex multipage login pages like Gmail.
+It successfully collected credentials on one-page login pages like Vimeo and Twitch and more complex multipage login pages like Gmail.

-Dashlane can repeat login data when you visit a site for which you’ve stored a login.
+Dashlane can repeat login data when you visit a site where you’ve stored a login.
 Then, Dashlane either automatically fills in the data and logs you in or pauses when you enter your credentials, depending on your selections for each item.

 Dashlane is the only password manager with a US patent, and it employs military-grade AES 256-bit encryption in addition to its proprietary technology.